gwtboot/gwt-boot-samples/README.md

 ## Step 3 - Create a Host HTML File where your JavaScript can run

-In this HTML file your generated JavaScript will run.
-The JavaScript can access the HTML file.
+In this HTML file, located at _hello/public_, your generated JavaScript will run.
+This JavaScript can access the HTML file.
 In this example the generated JavaScript will access the div with _id="helloButton"_.

 ```html